-She began her career as a journalist working as a stringer in Ukraine, writing for the FT, The Washington Post and The Economist, before working as deputy editor of The Globe & Mail, Toronto, Canada.
-She has also previously held the post Managing Editor of the Financial Times in New York.
+I began my career as a journalist as a stringer in Ukraine, writing for the Financial Times, The Washington Post and The Economist.
+Then I worked as deputy editor of The Globe and Mail, in Toronto, Canada.